brettz9/eslint-formatter-badger/README.md

 ## Immediate to-dos

 1. Test for missing template
-2. Complete coverage (subthresholds, custom rule map)
+2. Complete coverage (custom rule map)
 3. Ensure can iterate over all of the user's own types as separate panels
 4. Add eslint badge to README
 5. Release